-Containing minute inclusions, difficult to see under 10x magnification even for a skilled grader.
+Contains minute inclusions, difficult to see under 10x magnification even for a skilled grader.
 Divided into VVS1 and 2 categories.

 Diamonds showing minor inclusions and seen by a grader under the same level of magnification.

-The penultimate category is SI: slightly included – noticeable and easy to see under previously described testing conditions.
+The penultimate category is SI: Slightly included – noticeable and easy to see under previously described testing conditions.
 At Kush SI and SI2 inclusions are not ever visible to the naked eye as we only sell the upper end of this category.